Knewton/styleguide/README.md

     grunt run
     open dist/index.htm

+Or to run with live automatic browser reloading:

+    grunt server

 To configure your sublime text to use only 2 spaces per tab for scss, install the scss plugin, open a .scss file, and open preferences > settings - more > syntax specific, and paste: